databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/21-search-functions/match.md

 MATCH( <query_fields>, <query_string> )
 ```

-`query_fields` have tow forms.
-First one is specifying a single query field and the second one is specifying multiple fields containing optional boost values.
+`query_fields` have two forms.
+One specifies a single query field and the other one specifies multiple fields with optional boost values.

 `query_string` is a set of query terms without syntax; to support richer query syntax, use the [QUERY](query.md) function.